blkluv/reelstaff/README.md

 ### Content Model Prompt

-> "Create a modern, professional eCommerce website for Nafees Cables, a leading manufacturer of electrical wires and cables.
+> "Create a modern, professional eCommerce website for RFP.AUCTION, a leading manufacturer of electrical wires and cables.
 The design should reflect trust, durability, and innovation in the electrical industry.

 The homepage should include:

-A clean hero section with the tagline: 'Powering Connections, Building Trust'
+A clean hero section with the tagline: 'Powering Faster RFP Wins'

 A showcase of product categories: Electrical Wires, Power Cables, Communication Cables, Specialized Cables